modalitysystems/modalitysoftware-docs/twa/ModalityTeamsUsage.md

 ## How to connect the app to your data

+> This step requires you to have the Modality Teamwork Analytics data engine.
+For more information please [contact us](https://modalitysoftware.com/contact) for further details.
+[Read more about the Teamwork Analytics suite](https://modalitysoftware.com/teamwork-analytics).

-Once you have configured your Teamwork Analytics data collection engine you can connect the PowerBi app to your live data.
+Once you have configured the Teamwork Analytics data collection engine for your environment you can connect the PowerBi app to your live data.
 To do this go click the app again in your [Power BI Apps](https://app.powerbi.com/groups/me/apps) list.
 When the prompt appears, this time click **Connect your data** button.

 You will then be prompted to enter the connection details for your server and database.

 ![alt text](images/usage/connecttodata.png "Analysis")

 When prompted enter enter your database connection credentials.
+Set the **Privacy level setting for this data source** according to your requirements for sharing data in your organization, or if not sure set to 'None'

 ![alt text](images/usage/credentials.png "Analysis")

+Once connected you can proceed to the reports as before, but now the data will be showing information from your environment.